kakp0/Rocket-League-Name-Spoofer/README.md

 Remember, have patience!!
 Especially if it's your first time working with proxies :D
 When in doubt, just close whatever your using and open it again (Epic's Launcher in particular can be pretty unhelpful when you're first setting this up)

 ### **NOTE:**
 **If you compile this into an exe and re-sell it to skids on RL cheat servers, I legally reserve the right to come to your house and beat you over the head with a heavy rock :)**

+Aside from that, feel free to do what you like with this, go make the RL Modding Community a better place.